learn-academy-2022-delta/treasure-hunt-nmaresrivera11/README.md

 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
+    > Branch: Treasure Bomb
+    > Set up componentDidMount to randomly pick a treasure location and set state
+    > Checked index in gamePlay
+        - If yes, GOLD
+        - If no, Tree

 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at 5 and decrements one every time I click on a square that is not the treasure nor the bomb.
 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.